 Upon success, the Data Collection AF shall respond with a 201 (Created) response message and the resource URL for the newly-created Data Reporting Configuration resource shall be returned in the Location header field.

-If the procedure is unsuccessful, the Data Collection AF shall provide a response code as defined in clause 5.3.
+If the procedure is unsuccessful, the Data Collection AF shall provide an error response status code as defined in clause 5.3.3.

 This procedure may be performed multiple times to provision different Data Reporting Configurations in the scope of a particular Provisioning Session.